 Corcovado National Park

-Come misty rainforest for its diverse wildlife, buzzing insects and chirping birds.
+Bring your partner to this misty rainforest for its diverse wildlife, buzzing insects and chirping birds.
 Nature is yours to enjoy as you make your way through the verdant jungle.
 Trek along the hazy trails and you’re likely to spot macaws, tapirs, jaguars, spiders or howler monkeys.

 La Paz Waterfall Gardens

 La Paz may seem quiet and still at first glance.
 But take another look, and you’ll find this rainforest buzzing with activity.
-From croaking frogs and fluttering butterflies to rumbling jaguars and howling spider monkeys, there are plenty of creatures to be found in this wildlife-lover’s paradise.
+From croaking frogs and fluttering butterflies to rumbling jaguars and howling spider monkeys, there are plenty of creatures to be found in this wildlife lover’s paradise.
 And there is much for nature-seekers to admire too, from the garden’s five flowing waterfalls to its colorful orchids and sea of leafy green canopies.

 Tabacón’s luxurious thermal springs